bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Mostly Cloudy
+- Mostly Clear
-- 83% humidity
+- 87% humidity
-- 7 mph wind
+- 5 mph wind
-- 67% cloud cover
+- 19% cloud cover
-- 44 AQI 🟩
+- 31 AQI 🟩
 - 0.42 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours